This Library briefing paper looks at the controversy over fixed odds betting terminals (FOBTs).Jump to full report >>

 Fixed odds betting terminals (FOBTs) are electronic machines, sited in betting shops, which contain a variety of games, including roulette.
 Each machine accepts bets for amounts up to a pre-set maximum and pays out according to fixed odds on the simulated outcomes of games.

-The Gambling Act 2005 regulates gambling in Great Britain.
-The Act classifies FOBTs as B2 gaming machines.
+The Gambling Act 2005 classifies FOBTs as B2 gaming machines.
 Up to four machines can be sited on betting premises.
-The maximum stake on a single bet is £100, the maximum prize is £500.
+Until 1 April 2019, when the Gaming Machine (Miscellaneous Amendments and Revocation) Regulations 2018 came into force, the maximum stake on a single bet was £100.
+It is now £2.
+The maximum prize is £500.

-Critics point out that it is possible to lose large amounts of money and claim that the machines have a causal role in problem gambling.
+Critics claimed that the £100 stake meant that it was possible to lose large amounts of money on FOBTs.
+They also argued that the machines were addictive and had a causal role in problem gambling.

-The gambling industry says there is no evidence of a causal link between B2s and problem gambling.
-It also claims that reducing the maximum stake to £2, as some critics are campaigning for, would put betting shops and jobs at risk.
+The gambling industry disputed the causal link between FOBTs and problem gambling.
+It also claimed that reducing the maximum stake to £2 would put betting shops and jobs at risk.

-Academic research suggests the causes of problem gambling are complex and are not well understood.
+Academic research suggests that the causes of problem gambling are complex and are not well understood.

 Commons Briefing papers SN06946